inexorgame-obsolete/wiki-mirror/Build.md

   * Click `Ok`

 ## Create the Visual Studio or CodeBlocks Project
-  * (or the project file for another generator)
+  _(or the project file for another generator)_

 Open the CMake-GUI and follow the steps as [described here](#cmake-gui).
-Then jump back to this point to not get confused with explainations for linux ;)
+Then jump back to this point to not get confused with explanations for linux ;)

 ## Compile Inexor
 * If you use Visual Studio: